President's House (Clemson University)

 The President's House was built in 1959 to serve as the living quarters for the president at Clemson University in Clemson, South Carolina, USA.
 It has been the home to eight different Clemson presidents and is a key location on the university's campus.
 This is especially the case for new and incoming students because at the beginning of each year, new students are invited to a picnic on the president's lawn in front of the house.
 This gives students the chance to meet the president for the first time.

 The house is located at 120 Cherry Road in Clemson.
 When arriving at campus from I-85 (SC) it is the first building people see.
 At night, the building has an image projected on to it in Clemson orange of the Tiger Paw logo.

 President's home

 Built in 1959 to match the design of the Fort Hill Plantation, the mansion is approximately 7,553 sqft.
 The project, which was funded by the university, was built for the then president, Robert C Edwards, by the architects Charles W Fant & Sons Construction Company.
 The project was finished in fall 1959 and has been the home to every president of Clemson University since.
 The home has undergone construction in 1976 and 1998.
-The current president, James P. Clements resides in the home with his wife, Beth, and daughter, Grace.